valyala/fasthttp/http2/DESIGN.md

 ## Limits

-Bounded: concurrent streams, event/command queues, frame size, HPACK tables, header list size, cached header strings, push depth, pending priority updates, closed-stream tombstones.
+Bounded: concurrent streams, event/command queues, frame size, HPACK tables, header list size, cached header strings, push depth (fixed at one level), pending priority updates, closed-stream tombstones.
 More than 1000 peer or peer-induced RST_STREAM/s, or a CONTINUATION run longer than 64 frames, closes the connection with `ENHANCE_YOUR_CALM`.